Availability & SLA

 - Model family constraint

-- Fallback only happens between providers serving the same model family (GPT → GPT, Claude → Claude).
-Router One does not silently swap a request to a different model.
+- Provider retry keeps the exact requested model and only moves between healthy providers serving that model.
+Router One does not silently swap a named-model request to a different model.

 Status visibility